aws/aws-eks-best-practices/content/reliability/reliability.md

 Service Meshes like [LinkerD](http://linkerd.io), [Istio](http://istio.io) , and [AWS App Mesh](https://aws.amazon.com/app-mesh/) can be used to implement distributed tracing in your application without changing a single line of code.

 Tracing tools like [AWS X-Ray](https://aws.amazon.com/xray/), [Jaeger](https://www.jaegertracing.io) support both shared library and service mesh implementations.
 Consider using a tracing tool that supports both implementations so you will not have to switch tools if you adopt service mesh.

-# CoreDNS

-CoreDNS fulfills name resolution and service discovery functions in Kubernetes and it is installed by default on EKS clusters.
-For interoperability, the Kubernetes service for CoreDNS is still named [kube-dns](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).
-CoreDNS runs as a deployment in kube-system namespaces, and by default it runs two replicas with declared requests and limits.

-## Recommendations
-### Monitor CoreDNS metrics
-CoreDNS has built in support for [Prometheus](https://github.com/coredns/coredns/tree/master/plugin/metrics).
-You should especially consider monitoring CoreDNS latency (`coredns_dns_request_duration_seconds_sum`), errors (`coredns_dns_response_rcode_count_total`, NXDOMAIN, SERVFAIL, FormErr) and CoreDNS Pod’s memory consumption.

-For troubleshooting purposes, you can use kubectl to view CoreDNS logs:
-`for p in $(kubectl get pods —namespace=kube-system -l k8s-app=kube-dns -o name); do kubectl logs —namespace=kube-system $p; done`

-# Service Mesh
+ Service Mesh

 Service meshes enable service-to-service communication in a secure, reliable, and greatly increase observability of your microservices network.
 Most service mesh products works by having a small network proxy sit alongside each microservice.
-This so-called “sidecar” intercepts all of the service’s traffic, and handles it more intelligently than a simple layer 3 network can.
+This so-called "sidecar" intercepts all of the service’s traffic, and handles it more intelligently than a simple layer 3 network can.
 The sidecar proxy is able to intercept, inspect, and manipulate all network traffic heading through the Pod, while primary container needs no alteration or even knowledge that this is happening.

 ## Recommendations
 ### Improve observability and resilience using a Service Mesh